gdg-x/aura/README.md

             }
         }
     ```
 1. In the Firebase project console dashboard.
-Click on create a new app
+Click on create new web app
 1. Go to Firebase project Settings and then General Settings Tab
 1. Scroll down and go to your app section under Firebase SDK snippet
-1. Now click on the node
+1. Now click on the config
 1. Copy the code which looks similar to the below sample
     ```js
     apiKey: "Axxxxxxxxxxxxxxxxxxx",